abolfazlbm/fastapi_architecture/backend/plugin/code_generator/README.md

 > [!TIP]
-> 当前版本仅包含后端代码生成
+> Current version only includes backend code generation

 > [!WARNING]
-> 由于 jinja2 在渲染模版时，文本方式输出可能存在格式问题，所以 `preview` 接口可能无法直观预览代码，这是为前端进行的预设
+> Since the text output of jinja2 may have formatting problems when rendering templates, the `preview` interface may not be able to visually preview the code.
+This is a default for the front end.

-## 简介
+## Introduction

-代码生成器使用 api 调用实现，包含两个模组，设计可能存在缺陷，相关问题请直接提交 issues
+The code generator is implemented using API calls and contains two modules.
+The design may have flaws.
+Please submit issues directly for related questions.

-### 1. 代码生成业务
+### 1. Code generation business

-包含代码生成的相关配置，详情查看：`generator/model/gen_business.py`
+Contains configuration related to code generation, view details: `generator/model/gen_business.py`

-### 2. 代码生成模型列
+### 2. Code generation model column

-包含代码生成所需要的模型列信息，就像正常定义模型列一样，目前支持的功能有限
+Contains model column information required for code generation, just like defining model columns normally.
+Currently, the supported functions are limited.

-## 使（食）用
+## Use (eat)

-1. 启动后端服务，打开 swagger 文档直接操作
+1. Start the backend service, open the swagger document and operate directly
-2. 通过第三方 api 调试工具发送接口请求
+2. Send interface requests through third-party api debugging tools
-3. 同时启动前后端，从页面进行操作
+3. Start the front and back ends at the same time and operate from the page

-接口参数基本都有说明，请注意查看
+The interface parameters are basically explained, please check carefully.

-### F. 纯手动模式
+### F. Pure manual mode

-不推荐（手动创建业务接口被标记为「已弃用」）
+Not recommended (manually creating business interfaces is marked as "deprecated")

-1. 通过创建业务接口手动添加一项业务数据
+1. Manually add a piece of business data by creating a business interface
-2. 通过模型创建接口手动添加模型列
+2. Manually add model columns through the model creation interface
-3. 访问 `preview`（预览），`generate`（磁盘写入），`download`（下载）接口，执行后端代码生成相应工作
+3. Access the `preview` (preview), `generate` (disk writing), `download` (download) interface and perform the corresponding work of back-end code generation

-### S. 自动模式
+### S. Automatic mode

-推荐
+Recommended

-1. 访问 `tables` 接口，获取数据库表名列表
+1. Access the `tables` interface to obtain a list of database table names
-2. 通过 `import` 接口，导入数据库已有的数据库表数据，将自动创建业务表数据和模型表数据
+2. Import existing database table data into the database through the `import` interface, and business table data and model table data will be automatically created.
-3. 访问 `preview`（预览），`generate`（磁盘写入），`download`（下载）接口，执行后端代码生成相应工作
+3. Access the `preview` (preview), `generate` (disk writing), `download` (download) interface and perform the corresponding work of back-end code generation